top of page

 History of the MTACC

-Each year, MTACC members are offered monthly programs and workshops for teachers.
-Educational and competitive performance activities such as Festivals, Honors Competitions, the Music Artistry Program, the Music Literacy Program, and Recitals are offered to students.
+Each year, MTACC members are offered monthly programs and workshops for continuing education and professional development.
+Educational and competitive performance activities, such as Festivals, Honors Competitions, the Music Artistry Program, the Music Literacy Program, and Recitals are offered to students.
 Our teachers are also members of WSMTA and MTNA.

 Washington State Music Teachers Association

 The Washington State Music Teachers Association (WSMTA), organized in 1915, is affiliated with the Music Teachers National Association (MTNA).
-With a membership of nearly 1,200, WSMTA includes independent teachers in private studios and collegiate teachers in the university setting, dedicated to enriching the lives of nearly 28,000 young musicians.
-The association regularly offers educational and performance opportunities for teachers, students and the public.
+With a membership of nearly 1,100 WSMTA includes independent teachers in private studios and collegiate teachers in the university setting, dedicated to enriching the lives of nearly 28,000 young musicians.
+The association regularly offers educational and performance opportunities for teachers, students, and the community.
 The WSMTA newsletter The Clarion is published monthly and distributed to members.

 Music Teachers National Association